MSMortensen/DF_GMH_pipeline/README.md

 Now everything is ready.

 # To run the pipeline do as follows:
-   - copy files from the folder "Code" into the folder where you will run your analyses
+   - Create a copy of the **analysis** folder and use that folder for your analysis
    - Open GMH_16S_Pipeline.sh and follow the instructions